<

 Installation consisting of 31 objects, two poles and a sound piece

 In pencil she sketched a series of imaginary organisms that are reminiscent of plants, insects and single-celled organisms.
 After that she developed her sketches into 31 large, almost flat, and at the same time layered shapes.
-They are cut from a mix of fabrics and almost entirly covered with a rhythmic pattern of her fingerprints in a composition of different shades of green for every organism.
-The textile silhouettes bordered with brown yarn, hang on metal coat hangers at the top of long bamboo poles.
+They are cut from a mix of fabrics, mostly just for leisure wear and outdoor activities.
+And almost entirly covered with a rhythmic pattern of her fingerprints, in a composition of different shades of green.
+The textile silhouettes, bordered with brown yarn, hang on metal coat hangers at the top of long bamboo poles.
 Each stick is inserted diagonally into a conical concrete shape, causing the organisms to lean slightly forward and appear to move.